PoS fabric store open on Thursday morning

 A line of customers was seen outside the store, which was said to be staying open until noon, but customers were going in until 1 pm.

 One customer said the line had been much longer earlier in the morning.
-Manyt customers were lined up to buy fabric to make reusable masks, either for personal use or for sale.
+Many customers were lined up to buy fabric to make reusable masks, either for personal use or for sale.

 The front door remained closed and customers were allowed in one at a time.